yingqihao2022/FetalBrainEnhancement/README.md

 # FetalBrainEnhancement
-Here is the public implemention of fetal brain enhancement models.
+Here is the implemention of fetal brain enhancement models.
 (Submitted to MIDL 2025 Short Paper)

+Script by Yingqi Hao, Mingxuan Liu, Hongjia Yang

 We provide 5 methods for fetal brain MRI denoising.
 ## Download pretrained model with the link below